 In 2007, Lighthouse Center Bakery started a small holiday initiative called “Peace Bread.”
 Every December we donate many loaves of Peace Bread to soup kitchens and people in need.
 We invite you to order Peace Bread with the idea of sharing it or giving it to someone else, whether it is someone you know or don’t know.
 For every 3 loaves of peace bread that you order, we will bake an additional loaf for charity.

 Lighthouse Center Bakery offers Peace Bread as an act of goodwill in the spirit of caring and sharing during the holiday season.
-Each year the total number of Peace Bread loaves made has increased and in 2007 we started with 300 loaves.
+In 2007 we started with 300 Peace Bread loaves.
 In 2009 we were up to 600 loaves.
-Last year (2017) we baked a total of 1,500 loaves.
+The number of Peace Bread loaves continued to grow yearly and in 2017 we baked a total of 1,500 loaves.
+Since then we have consistently baked 1,500 loaves each year.
 We thank everyone very much for your wonderful support and we look forward to more Peace Bread each year!

 Lighthouse Center Bakery & Cafe staff are grateful to be active supporters and members of our community.